majid1394/DesignPattern_FactoryMethod/ReadMe.txt

 Utilities, on the other hand, provide a set of common functions or operations that can be used across different parts of an application.
 The advantages of using utilities include:

+For example your Interface AccountStatement service API Impliments 2 object ( AccountStatement with ClientCredential and AccountStatement with  AuthorizationCodeFlow ).
+You can use Factory Class to return AccountStatement Interface According to the input (Client Credential or AuthorizationCodeFlow)